Things to Do

 Tolma also comes in vegetarian and vegan varieties, which combine seasonings with cooked beans, chickpeas, lentils (the Pasuts Tolma or Lenten Tolma), or rice.

 Tzvzhik, made from veal liver and onions, and Kufta, which is essentially meat "soufflé" are two other ancient Armenian dishes that are still popular today.
 The cooking method for Kufta varies according to its geographical origin (Etchmiadzin or Gavar styles).
 Still, it's typically made with beef whipped into a soft substance and then boiled in a large lump in water before being served with melted butter on top.
-Middle Eastern Ichli Kufta, made with bulgur and minced meat, walnuts, and seasonings, is also popular.Lahmaju or Lahmajo (or Armenian pizza for foreigners), a small or medium-sized thin dough with a topping of minced beef, is another popular regional meat dish highly valued by local gastro enthusiasts.
+Another popular Middle Eastern dish is Ichli Kufta, which is made with bulgur, minced meat, walnuts and seasonings.
+The last but not least, the most popular regional dish which is highly valued by local gastro enthusiasts: Ghapama, a pumpkin filled with rice, dried fruits, honey and walnuts.

 How Armenia Tastes